mallocator/gulp-international/readme.md

 Default: ```false```

 When set to true the plugin will ignore all tokens, but still create new files as if they were different for each language.
 This differs from a dryRun, which would instead pass on the original file.
-If the settings is a regular expression then only files with a matching (original) filename will be ignored.
+If the setting is a regular expression then only files with a matching (original) filename will be ignored.

 Flow graph: